What the EPA 608 Type I Certification Covers (EPA 608 Practice Test)

 Essential Equipment for Type I Technicians

 Type I technicians use different tools than larger-system technicians.
 The piercing valve (sometimes called a saddle valve or bullet-piercing valve) is attached directly to the sealed system tubing without soldering, allowing refrigerant access.
 Recovery bags and passive recovery cylinders are commonly used for small system-dependent recovery.
 The exam tests correct usage procedures and refrigerant transfer limits for each method.
-Review our EPA 608 practice exam tips for scoring strategy and common study mistakes to avoid before your Type I exam.

 Type I covers factory-sealed appliances with five pounds or less of refrigerant — including domestic refrigerators, window AC units, PTAC units, and commercial vending machines.